2f42/first-4kb-demo/README.md

 You will need [crinkler](https://github.com/runestubbe/Crinkler) and Visual C++ to compile this, along with the [glext.h](https://www.khronos.org/registry/OpenGL/api/GL/glext.h) and [khrplatform.h](https://www.khronos.org/registry/EGL/api/KHR/khrplatform.h) header files in the same folder.

-To compile to get a 3.8kB executable file, run the following commands.
+To compile to get a 3.8kB executable file (on Windows), run the following commands.

 ```
 cl raytrace.c /c /Os /Gr /Gs /Oi /QIfist